Skip to content ↓

 General Information

 • Your child should read for 10 minutes every day.
 It is also important that an adult reads to your child every day.
 Please talk to your child about the book and check their understanding by asking questions about events and the characters’ actions.
-Please also explain new or unfamiliar vocabulary.
-Their book bag should come into school every day.
+Please also explain new or unfamiliar vocabulary and encourage your child to read with expression, to bring the story to life.
+Their bookbag should come into school every day.

 • Please ensure all items of clothing are clearly named.